Our Future Path! A plan for a better world!

 We are also not talking about individuals who are suffering from some form of mental illness.
 In these instances, individuals may not be suspending disbelief but may instead be delusional or paranoid.
 For instance, they may think that they are Napolean Bonaparte or a horse or think that the government or space aliens are reading their thoughts.
 In these cases, these individuals may need some form of psychological or medical care, or they may need to be locked up to protect them and us from the harm that they could do while living out their delusion or paranoia.

-With suspension of disbelief, some individuals may just be bored with their real lives and get caught up in some conspiracy theory that makes their lives seem more interesting by letting them live out that fantasy.
-Others may just not like their own lives or the lives that others live, so they want to believe that they or others can somehow magically make things different.
-Some other individuals may simply be overly susceptible to being manipulated by all the extra misinformation and lies that has become too prevalent today.
+Other individuals may just not like their own lives or the lives that others live, so they want to believe that they or others can somehow magically make things different.
+Some other individuals may simply be overly susceptible to being manipulated by all the extra lies, disinformation and misinformation that have become too prevalent today.

 Living a fantasy does not always mean that we see things as being better than they really are, it can also mean seeing the world as being worse off or more dangerous than it really is.
 This all ties back to the flaws in our worldviews resulting from our lives being too rosy or too dark.
 No matter where the flaws in our worldviews came from, they can cloud our judgment or allow others to manipulate us into suspending our disbelief.